Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Results and discussion

 \subsection{Temporal dependencies}

 The main results on the parameter determination procedure are illustrated in Fig.\,\ref{Fig::TransportParametersVSTime}.
-The figure shows the best-fit model parameters $K_0$, $a$, and $b$ as a function of the epoch corresponding to the measurements of AMS-02 (filled circles) and PAMELA (open squares).
+The figure shows the best-fit model parameters $K_0$, $a$, and $b$ as function of the epoch corresponding to the measurements of AMS-02 (filled circles) and PAMELA (open squares).
 The vertical dashed line and the shaded area around it represent the reversal phase, as in the previous figures.
 As a proxy for solar activity, Fig.\,\ref{Fig::TransportParametersVSTime}d shows the monthly SSN data.
 The solid line shows the smoothed SSN values, obtained with a moving average within a time window of 13 months, along with its uncertainty band.
-It can be seen that the diffusion parameters shown a remarkable temporal dependence, and such a dependence is well correlated with with solar activity.
+It can be seen that the diffusion parameters show a remarkable temporal dependence, and such a dependence is well correlated with solar activity.
 From the figure, it can be seen that the normalization of the parallel diffusion coefficient $K_{0}$ shows a clear temporal dependence.
 The diffusion normalization appears to be maximum in the $A<0$ epoch before reversal ($t\ll{T_{\rm{rev}}}$), and in particular during the unusually long solar minimum of 2009-2010.
 The minimum of $K_{0}$ is reached during solar maximum in 2014, about one year after polarity reversal.
 From the comparison between panel (a) and panel (d), the $K_{0}$ parameter appears anti-correlated with the monthly SSN.
 Physically, larger values of $K_{0}$ imply faster \GCR diffusion inside the heliosphere, thereby causing a milder attenuation of the LIS, \ie, giving a higher flux of cosmic protons in the GeV energy region.
 In contrast, lower $K_{0}$ values imply slower \GCR diffusion which is typical in epochs of high solar activity where the modulation effect is significant.
 Qualitatively, this behavior can be interpreted within the Force-Field approximation where, in fact, positive correlation is expected between SSN and the modulation potential $\phi\propto 1/K_{0}$ \citep{Tomassetti2017BCUnc}.
 Within the framework of the Force-Field model, the parameter $\phi$ is interpreted as the average kinetic energy loss of \GCR protons inside the heliosphere.
+For similar reasons, a positive correlation between the best-fit $K_{0}$-value and the \GCR flux intensity $J_{0}$ at a given energy as can be noticed, in particular, from the comparison of Fig.\,\ref{Fig::TransportParametersVSTime}a with Fig.\,\ref{Fig::ReferenceFlux}.
 Our finding are in agreement with earlier works \citep{Manuel2014,Tomassetti2017TimeLag,Corti2019}.
-During the reversal phase, the temporal evolution of the model parameters in Fig.\,\ref{Fig::TransportParametersVSTime} is obtained using the weighted linear combination of model fluxes with opposite polarities given by Eq.\,\ref{weightedflux}.
+During the reversal phase, the temporal evolution of the model parameters in Fig.\,\ref{Fig::TransportParametersVSTime} is obtained using the weighted linear combination of model fluxes with opposite polarities given by Eq.(\ref{weightedflux}).
 During this epoch, the diffusion of \GCRs is slow and the tilt angle $\alpha$ reaches large values, typically higher than $65^{\circ}$.